mailjet/wordpress-mailjet-plugin-apiv3/README.md

 * Added widget shortcode support

 ##### 5.1.3
-* Allow use of filter to replace the subscription confirmation email for ContactForm7, WooCommerce and comment authors subscriptions
+* Allow use of filter to replace the subscription confirmation email for Contact Form 7, WooCommerce and comment authors subscriptions

 ##### 5.1.2
 * Allow use of TLS for ports 587 / 588
-* Show the default thank you page when subscribing via CF7
+* Show the default thank you page when subscribing via Contact Form 7
 * Translations fixes

 ##### 5.1.1